HubTou/PyLists4C/README.md

 * Sorted insertion with optional removal of duplicate values
 * List shuffling
 * List joining (beyond concatenation or extension) or splitting
+* List deduplication
 * Heap (push/pop) and queue (enqueue/dequeue) management aliases
 * Statistics and debugging, including memory allocation followup

 With:
-* 60 base functions + 16 other intuitive aliases,
+* Over 60 base functions,
-* 295 convenience type-oriented functions,
+* Plus over 320 convenience type-oriented functions and intuitive aliases,
 * High modularity so your linker only includes what you use in your own executables,
 * Extensive [documentation](DOC.md) with examples for almost everything,
 * And friendly [BSD license](License), for open and free usage.